simonrob/email-oauth2-proxy/README.md

 ## Known issues
+- When first launching on Linux you may encounter errors similar to `Namespace […] not available`.
+This is caused by missing dependencies for [pystray](https://github.com/moses-palmer/pystray/) and [pywebview](https://github.com/r0x0r/pywebview/), which are used to display the menu bar icon and login windows.
+See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) page and [issue 1](https://github.com/simonrob/email-oauth2-proxy/issues/1) in this repository for a summary and instructions about how to resolve this.
 - Authentication currently relies on [pywebview](https://github.com/r0x0r/pywebview/) to display the account login page.
 For reasons that are currently not clear, the system component that pywebview uses can get into a state where the local login completion redirection URL does not load (pywebview simply hangs).
 A system restart seems to be the only reliable fix for this.
-- When first launching on Linux you may encounter an error message similar to `Namespace […] not available`.
-This is caused by [pystray](https://github.com/moses-palmer/pystray/), which is used to display the menu bar icon (see [#1](https://github.com/simonrob/email-oauth2-proxy/issues/1)).
-Installing [Ayatana Application Indicators](https://github.com/AyatanaIndicators/libayatana-appindicator) via `sudo apt install gir1.2-ayatanaappindicator3-0.1` resolves this issue.

 ## Potential improvements ([pull requests](https://github.com/simonrob/email-oauth2-proxy/pulls) welcome)
+- Full feature parity on different platforms
-- Testing on different platforms and with different providers (currently tested only with Office 365 and Gmail on macOS)
+- Testing with different providers (currently verified only with Office 365 and Gmail)
 - Encrypted local connections?
 - Package as .app/.exe etc?